StyleGAN: StyleGAN2

-StyleGAN-3
+StyleGAN3

-StyleGAN-3 improves upon StyleGAN-2 by solving the "texture sticking" problem, which can be seen in the official videos.
+StyleGAN3 improves upon StyleGAN2 by solving the "texture sticking" problem, which can be seen in the official videos.
 They analyzed the problem by the Nyquist–Shannon sampling theorem, and argued that the layers in the generator learned to exploit the high-frequency signal in the pixels they operate upon.

 To solve this, they proposed imposing strict lowpass filters between each generator's layers, so that the generator is forced to operate on the pixels in a way faithful to the continuous signals they represent, rather than operate on them as merely discrete signals.
 They further imposed rotational and translational invariance by using more signal filters.
 The resulting StyleGAN-3 is able to generate images that rotate and translate smoothly, and without texture sticking.